Shaobangzhu/web-crawler/README.md

 ## Future Improvement
 Save the extracted data to a file or database. </br>
 Add unit tests for critical components. </br>
-Enhance error handling for better resilience. </br>
+Implement React as Front-End. </br>